toqa-hassan/data-fa22/README.md

 # data-fa22
-Projects for Data in EMAT Fall 2022 with Dr. David Silva
+Projects for Data in Emerging Media and Technology (EMAT) Fall 2022 with Dr. David Silva